pyjamabrah/pyjamabrah/content/products/library/index.md

         - Dissect FreeRTOS kernel; port to new targets with task scheduling.
         - Develop Linux kernel modules; manage with insmod, rmmod, lsmod.
         - Implement /proc entries, system calls, device drivers in sandbox.
-        - Explore embedded systems roles, job skills, and career paths.
         - Generate digital audio in C using sampling, file operations.
         - Simulate real-world coding with QEMU, Codespace, Multipass.
         - Build mental models of CPU, memory, state machines, scheduling.
         - Tackle technical discussions on C, memory, interrupts, bit manipulation.
         - Complete projects - schedulers, digital audio, Linux drivers.
       sections:
-        - section: "Roadmap and Career Options"
+        - section: "Roadmap to Learning Embedded Systems"
-          description: "This short course focuses on orienting the college graduates and those new to the industry on what the usual roles, responsibilities are and what opportunities they can expect."
+          description: "This short course introduces the field of embedded systems, how to pursue it and what are the some of the possible journeys."
           open: "open"
           id: "roadmap"
           chapters: